Massive particle pair production and oscillation in Friedman Universe: reheating energy and entropy, and cold dark matter: Different episodes in reheating epoch

-so as to obtain the energy densities $\Omega_{_R}$, $\Omega_{_M}$, $\Omega_{_\Lambda}$ and the horizon $H$ as functions of the $e$-folding number $x$ (time $t$).
-The initial condition of of the radiation energy density $\Omega_{_R} = \Omega^{\rm end}_{_R}=0$ is chosen at the inflation end $a_{\rm end}$, in addition to the initial conditions (\ref{ipe0}).
-The numerical results are reported in Figures \ref{AllBrR}, which show that in the $H^2$ (\ref{eqhp}) the radiation energy density $\Omega_{_R}$ of relativistic particles increases from the negligible contribution to the dominated contribution, compared with $\Omega_{_M}$ and $\Omega_{_\Lambda}$.
+and we define the characteristic time scale of the decay term $R_M$, which is the same as $\tau_{_R}$ (\ref{Mdecayr}).
+The initial condition of the radiation energy density is $\Omega^{\rm end}_{_R}=0$ at the inflation end $a_{\rm end}$, in addition to the initial conditions (\ref{Hend}) and (\ref{ipe0}).
+We report the numerical results in Figures \ref{AllBrR}.
+It shows that in the $H^2$ (\ref{eqhp}), the radiation energy density $\Omega_{_R}$ increases and becomes dominant, compared with $\Omega_{_M}$ and $\Omega_{_\Lambda}$.

-This phenomenon can be understood by comparing the decay term $R_M$ (\ref{rmh}) with the detailed balance term $D_M$ (\ref{dbt}) in the cosmic rate equation (\ref{rateeqp}).
-The $\rho_{_R}$ is negligible when $D_M >R_M$, while the $\rho_{_R}$ is dominant when $R_M>D_M$, and the transition from the one to another occurs approximately at $R_M \gtrsim D_M$ , where $\rho_{_R}\lesssim h^2$, as shown in Figs.~\ref{mscaleR} (a) and (b).
+We explain this phenomenon by comparing the decay term $R_M$ (\ref{rmh}) with the detailed balance term $D_M$ (\ref{dbt}) in the cosmic rate equation (\ref{rateeqp}).
+Two different dynamics $D_M$ and $R_M$ compete with each other in the process.
+The $\rho_{_R}$ is negligible when $D_M >R_M$, while the $\rho_{_R}$ is dominant when $R_M>D_M$, and the transition from one to another occurs approximately at $R_M \gtrsim D_M$ , where $\rho_{_R}\lesssim h^2$, as shown in Figs.~\ref{mscaleR} (a) and (b).
+More precisely, it is the comparison between the characteristic time scale $\tau_{_D}$ (\ref{dbtc}) of the back-and-forth process (\ref{bfrho}) and the characteristic time scale $\tau_{_R}$ (\ref{rmh}) of the pair decay process (\ref{Mdecayr}).
+When $\tau_{_D}<\tau_{_R}$, the faster back-and-forth process (\ref{bfrho}) dominates, whereas $\tau_{_R}<\tau_{_D}$, the faster decay process (\ref{Mdecay}) dominates.